A great logo needs three things: an image, a brand name, and a tagline.

 To choose the right font, make sure it is:

 Once you’re done customizing, click the Download button, and your logo is ready to go.
-You can feature the logo on your business site, which you can make with our free website builder.
+You can feature the logo on your business site, which you can make with our website builder.

 Is a sans serif font the most pleasing to the eye? 👀